-What does life look like for you outside of work - what do you do in your free time and how do you switch off from the daily stresses of a director role?
+What does life look like for you outside of work - what do you do in your

 I read a lot.
 I find this relaxes me the most.
 I have just finished "This is going to Hurt" by Adam Kay.
 My family also has a caravan in Cartmel in the Lake District, so we go there as often as we can and visit the local pubs and restaurants.
 It's a beautiful part of the world.